-John Updike was a novelist, short story writer and poet.
+John Updike was a novelist, short story writer, and poet.
 He was also a literary and art critic.
 He published more than twenty novels, numerous short-story collections, eight volumes of poetry and many children’s books.
 He is most famous for his ‘Rabbit‘ series – novels that chronicle the life of his protagonist, Harry Angstrom – in which Updike presented his progress over the course of several decades.
-The series is thus a chronicle of middle class American life of over more than half a century and, more important, a social and political history of America during those decades.
+The series is thus a chronicle of middle-class American life of over more than half a century and, more importantly, a social and political history of America during those decades.

 Updike has been criticised for what some critics see as a ‘small’ vision but if so, the same criticism should be aimed at Jane Austen, the all-time ‘great’ writer whom he resembles.
 She also wrote about the ordinary concerns and everyday lives of a limited class – the English country gentry.
 Like Updike in America, in doing so she cast a light on her country in the times in which she lived.
 And Updike, like Jane Austen, was a magician of sentence construction, using detail and balance, squeezing everything out of a sentence for ironic effect.

 Updike was noted for that painstaking craftsmanship and also for his unique prose style.
 He was noted, also, for his prolific output, averaging a book a year, and in addition, hundreds of short stories and poems.